 No, these modules are completely self-paced so students may schedule their coursework as they so desire within the allotted access time.

 Will the Digital Media and Marketing staff assist me in finding a position?

-It is incumbent upon the student to seek his/her own employment through their own endeavors.
-Duke Office of Continuing Studies provides no assistance with job search, career placement and/or internships nor make any claim or warrant this program will result in obtaining a position of a result of completion.
+It is incumbent upon the students to seek their own employment through their own endeavors.
+Duke Office of Continuing Studies provides no assistance with job search, career placement and/or internships, nor do we make any claim or warrant that this program will result in obtaining a position as a result of completion.

 When is registration open?